-Led by award-winning immigration attorney Jocelyn Cortez, the immigration team at De Castroverde Law Group, including attorneys Juan De Pedro and Kyle Morishita, represents clients in a wide variety of immigration matters, such as, deportation hearings, family immigration petitions, naturalization and other U.S. citizenship issues, Deferred Action for Childhood Arrivals, immigrant visa processing, cases brought under the Cuban Adjustment Act and Temporary Protected Status.
+Led by award-winning immigration attorneys, the immigration team at De Castroverde Law Group, including attorneys Juan De Pedro and Kyle Morishita, represents clients in a wide variety of immigration matters, such as, deportation hearings, family immigration petitions, naturalization and other U.S. citizenship issues, Deferred Action for Childhood Arrivals, immigrant visa processing, cases brought under the Cuban Adjustment Act and Temporary Protected Status.

 U.S. immigration law is federal, meaning you can get help from a lawyer in any U.S. state, even if you currently live in another.
 At De Castroverde Law Group, our team of immigration lawyers work with clients throughout the West Coast and beyond.

 Have you or a family member recently been apprehended by ICE?
 Are you in immigration court proceedings?
 Are you looking to submit an application for a document such as a visa or green card?
 Do you need assistance with work permits or employment authorization documents?
 Are you in need of help with regard to marriage-based visas, fiancé visas, parent-child petitions or sibling petitions?

 At De Castroverde Law, we can assist with any of your immigration issues.
 Our attorneys are fluent in both English and Spanish.